College of Communication > Academics > Communication Studies

 Employers list communication skills as one of the most important attributes for job applicants.

-Communication Studies students engage with communication theories to analyze the spoken and unspoken implications of communicative styles.
-Students learn how best to navigate large complex communication environments, parse relevant data and craft meaningful messages in their close personal relationships, around professional offices, and to the public at large.
+Communication Studies students gain communication skills that apply to a wide range of careers, learning to navigate complex communication environments and craft meaningful messages in their personal relationships, professional environments, and the public at large.

 of 2017 Communication Studies graduates were employed, continuing their education, or not seeking employment within six months of graduation

 Communication Studies graduates have held positions all over the country and around the world.
 They work at nonprofits, health care organizations, law firms, educational institutions, startups, corporations and more like:

 Career opportunities for Communication Studies practitioners include (but are not limited to):